adafruit/circuitpython-org/_board/jpconstantineau_pykey60.md

 Since this is a Hot Swappable Switches keyboard, you can choose the MX switches as well as the keycaps you prefer.
 You can even mix and match switches for the ultimate customization.

+Just like CircuitPython, this keyboard is targeted for beginners.
+The design keeps the matrix definition simple to 14 columns and 5 rows instead of using a GPIO-optimized matrix of 8 columns and 8 rows.
+Neopixel order is also in line with key numbers.
+This keeps the complexity of coding a keyboard firmware to a minimum.

 ## Features
 * Powered by RP2040
 * Per key RGB LEDs (NeoPixels)